 With a few tools and some strategic thinking, you can develop a plan and be on your way to feeling inspired once again, and once again feel prepared and excited to preach the Word of God each week.

 With that in mind, we’ve come up with a step-by-step process on how to write a sermon in 7 days – because 7 days is exactly what you have.
 And with that, we’re not going to give you tricks or insights on how you can cut corners in your sermon writing.
-Instead, we have an effective and well thought-out approach to weekly sermon writing that will not only allow you to be more efficient with your valuable time, but have you feeling well-prepared on Sunday morning.
+Instead, we have an effective and well thought-out approach how to write a sermon that will not only allow you to be more efficient with your valuable time, but have you feeling well-prepared on Sunday morning.
+(Not to mention, easy to remember since we have come up with 7 points that all start with an S!)

 We like to take what we call the “Crock Pot Method ” approach, as opposed to the “Microwave Method” approach.